Fuxino/library_manager/README.md

 library_manager
 ==============
-Library_manager is a simple program I wrote to manage my Library database
+Library_manager is a simple program I wrote to manage my Library database.

 ## Build
 To manually install the program, first clone the repository: